This article shows you the best process documentation tools your team should use.

 Although somewhat expensive, ProcessMaker is perfect for users with minimal coding experience looking for a quick way to automate their workflows.

 Integrify is a workflow automation software that allows users to create dynamic workflows and effective web forms.
 With Integrify, you can easily monitor workflow progress and receive workflow solutions that are as broad or as specific as your company needs.

 This platform allows seamless teammate collaboration by assigning tasks and approvals to the right teammates and letting them create workflows without coding through its user-friendly platform.

 Although many integrations are lacking, it is powerfully integrated with Salesforce.

 This cloud-based workflow software allows you to create and manage any workflow your company needs.
 With Flokzu’s templates, you can get started right away.

-Flokzu is very easy to use and can integrate with multiple CRMs and other tools through Zapier.
+Flokzu is easy to use and integrates with multiple CRMs and other tools through Zapier.

 7. Documentation Tools

-With over 30 years of experience, Microsoft Word is the document editing software that all other word processing software is based on.
+With over 30 years of experience, Microsoft Word is the document editing software on which all other word processing software is based.